openplotter/docs/external/myapp_app.rst

 Creating your app from *My App* template
 ****************************************

-OpenPlotter apps must be written in python 3 and must be distributed as Debian packages.
+OpenPlotter apps should be written in python 3 and must be distributed as Debian packages.

 First of all you need a repository to upload and distribute your app.
 You can use any Debian repository but we recommend https://cloudsmith.io because it is really easy for newbyes.